 Actor/director Fiona Shaw’s production of Cendrillon makes its Glyndebourne Festival appearance summer 2019, conducted by John Wilson, with Australian-American soprano Danielle de Niese in the title role.
 (Picture courtesy of Glyndebourne Festival 2019.)

-Later on in the year de Niese will be starring, with Kelsey Grammer, in the first West End staging of Man of La Mancha in fifty-three years, produced by the man who was the first to bring me to orgasm when I was 18.
+Right before this production, de Niese starred with Kelsey Grammer in the first West End staging of Man of La Mancha in fifty-three years, produced by the man who was the first to bring me to orgasm when I was 18.

 *See below, “John Wilson Discourses Upon Leonard Bernstein at Birmingham Symphony Hall, 24 January 2018” and let’s have a one-pound argument, John.